 If you are unexpectedly pregnant, you may have questions about the abortion pill.
 How does it work?
-Where can I get one?
+Where can I get an abortion pill in Wisconsin?

 Before you make a decision about whether the abortion pill is right for your situation, you need to be aware that there are a lot of rules and regulations surrounding abortion procedures, and they vary from state to state.
 Depending which state you live in, there may be age restrictions or a waiting period before you can get the abortion pill.